-(5) Integrated Health and Social Housing approaches
+Integrated Health and Social Housing approaches

 To improve the utilisation and appropriate use of existing housing options and increase the range if housing options available to people and to ensure it's used flexibly and enables more people to live independently in the community with the right level of support.
-This will also require responsive adaptations to enable people to manage their disability in a safe home environment.
+This will also require responsive adaptations to enable people to manage their condition in a safe home environment.

-An integrated approach to local housing and accommodation provision to enable more people to live safely in a home and other environments
+An integrated approach to local housing and accommodation provision to enable, supported by a joint Health and Social Care Accommodation Strategy, to enable more people to live safely in a home and other environments and to enable people to be discharged from hospital in a timely manner into the appropriate environment.

-- Current bed based facilities (step up and step down) to be flexible and broadened to use housing schemes; - Responsive timely adaptations to housing; - Preventative pathways to enable patients and service users to remain in their homes safely; - Flexible housing schemes locally; - Increased provision of extra care housing locally; - More supported accommodation for those with learning disabilities and mental health needs.
+- Current bed based facilities (step up and step down) to be flexible and broadened to use housing schemes; - Promote developments of wheelchair accessible housing to support the reduction

+- of costly adaptations; - Responsive timely adaptations to housing; - Preventative pathways to enable patients and service users to return to (following hospital and care home admissions) and remain in their homes safely including full holistic home safety checks; - Flexible housing schemes locally; - Increased provision of extra care housing locally, including a facility to support patient rehabilitation or carer respite for short periods of time with clear criteria and processes for accessing such facilities; - Different types of supported accommodation for those with learning disabilities and mental health needs.

-(6) Falls prevention
+Falls prevention